dwangwk/tp/docs/UserGuide.md

 - Adds a note to the startup at the specified `INDEX`.
 The index refers to the index number shown in the displayed startup list.
 The index **must be a positive integer** 1, 2, 3, …​
 - The `NOTE` field must be provided and cannot be empty.
+- The `INDEX` field refers to the startups in the list currently displayed.
+If the `INDEX` does not exist in the current startup list, the command will fail.
 - There was no limit set to the length of the note, but it is 2,147,483,647 characters theoretically!
 - The was also no limit set to the number of notes, so the likely limit is 2,147,483,647 Notes or the memory of your system, whichever comes first!
 - Duplicate notes are allowed!
 This is to give users freedom to decide how you'd like to organise and use the notes section.